elbart/blog/content/2022-05-31-rust-enums-and-traits.md

 ```

 The `handler` argument of both functions is a generic argument `H`, which must be an
-anonymous function which takes exactly one parameter which is a mutable
+anonymous function which takes exactly one parameter that is a mutable
 dynamically dispatched trait object of either `ColumnCreate` or `ColumnAlter`.

 Let's look at the definitions of those two: